 Stephanie earned her Bachelor’s Degree in Psychology and minored in Human Development Family Science and Women and Gender Studies in 2013 from North Dakota State University.
 She continued her education at NDSU and earned a Masters in Clinical Mental Health Counseling in 2015.
-She currently is a Licensed Professional Clinical Counselor in North Dakota.
+She currently is a Licensed Professional Clinical Counselor and certified supervisor in North Dakota.

 Counseling Approach and Clinical Focus:

 Stephanie is LGBTQIA+ affirming and believes in a holistic approach to counseling.
 Her experience in community mental health, primary care, and Employee Assisted Plans (EAP) counseling gives her a unique insight into how health conditions affect all areas of life.
 She works with families, couples, and individuals struggling with a variety of stressors such as burnout, depression, life transitions, anxiety, grief and loss, relationship strain and many others.